ckreiger1/techwriter-resources/docs/strategies/markdowntips.md

 # Markdown tips

+This topic is designed as a template to be used for writing in markdown.

 Here I used a Heading 1 to start my page.
 Paragraph text requires no special syntax.
 Here's another paragraph.